 - Switch to Energy-Efficient Bulbs

-Small drafts around windows and doors can make your heating or cooling system work harder.
-Use weather stripping or draft stoppers to seal them up.
-If possible, add insulation to your home for long-term savings. - Compare Utility Providers
+Small air leaks around household windows and doors force your heating or cooling equipment to work excessively.
+Apply weather stripping together with draft stoppers to close off drafts around openings.
+The addition of insulation to your home will provide permanent money-saving benefits. - Compare Utility Providers

 4. Pause or Cancel Unused Subscriptions